-In the afternoon, pick up some food for baby at a Farmers’ Market.
-There are Farmers’ Markets daily at different locations around the city.
-Two great ones to check out on Thursday afternoons are at Dufferin Grove and East Lynn Park.
-Both markets are open 3-7pm and if you’re in East Lynn Park, they even have a Kids’ Corner with sing-a-longs and crafts around 5pm.
+Baby’s gotta eat, right?
+In the afternoon, pick up some food for baby at a Farmers Market.
+There are Farmers Markets daily at different locations around the city.
+Two great ones to check out on are at Dufferin Grove and East Lynn Park.
+East Lynn Park includes a Kids’ Corner with sing-a-longs and crafts.

-In the morning check out a local library.
-Many libraries offer morning Baby Time Story Time programs for babies birth to 18 months.
+We love the local library for Baby Time Story Time programs for babies birth to 18 months.
 Though advanced registration is required, this program is free and includes songs, stories, and rhymes for baby.

 Jennifer is a French and social studies teacher in Toronto on maternity leave this year with her son Sebastian who was born last May.
 She’s been working her way through the 52 Rookie Mom Challenges with Sebastian, her husband, Rob, and other rookie mom friends in the city.
 We can’t wait for the full report.

 - Best Gifts for a One Year Old – Top picks for 2023 - October 10, 2023

 - 6 Fool-Proof Strategies for When Your Toddler Won’t Stay in Bed - August 13, 2023